Mary Lou Kownacki, OSB

 Anne McCarthy, OSB

-Anne also leads retreats on nonviolence and monastic spirituality around the country.
-Long involved in peace and justice ministry nationally and locally, Anne is on the international board of the Monastic Inter-Religious Dialogue.
+Anne coordinates Benedictines for Peace in Erie and leads retreats on nonviolence and monastic spirituality around the country.
+Long involved in peace and justice ministry nationally and locally, Anne participates in the Catholic Nonviolence Initiative.
 A Benedictine Sister of Erie, she has served on the Monastic Formation Committee and Faculty.
-She lives at Mary the Apostle Catholic Worker.

 Mary Ellen Plumb, OSB

 …joined the Monasteries of the Heart staff in 2013 after 38 years in secondary education as a Social Studies teacher, Counselor and Director of Campus Ministry.
 Mary Ellen has served the Benedictine Sisters of Erie as Director of Monastic Formation, Novice and Scholastic Director, and Oblate Director and is currently on the Monastic Formation Committee.
 At Monasteries of the Heart Mary Ellen helps plan and develop the monastic curriculum and is instrumental in preparing and posting course and monastic practices content and engaging in dialogue with participants.

 Mary Ellen also works closely with prison chaplains and volunteers through the Joan Chittister Fund for Prisoners.
 A Benedictine Sister of Erie, she serves on the Erie DAWN Board of Directors and InterChurch Ministries Executive Board.
 She is experienced as a retreat leader, a hospice chaplain and a motivational speaker.